dead-bat/backlog-builder/README.md

+> **PROPRIETARY AUTOMATION**
+> This automation was designed for a specific client, to meet specific needs, and is not universally applicable to building a backlog.
+It is included, here, simply as a sample of work in my 'portfolio'.
+You're welcome to grab the repo and tinker with it, but it won't be of much use to anybody outside of the original client without heavy modification.
+It may very well be worth using as a source to harvest ideas from, but do yourself a favor and build your own backlog builder.
+Trying to use this one out-of-the-box will only create a massive headache for you.

 # BACKLOG BUILDER

 Backlog Builder is a simple solution for producing a backlog report for organizations of all sizes.
 The solution is designed to be an addition to an organization's project management toolbox that can produce a backlog report which is: